Sl-Sanda-Ru/Sinhala-Dict/README.md

 **Notice:**

-To Use The Bomber Type The Following Commands In Your Linux Shell:
+To Use The Dictionay Type The Following Commands In Your Linux Shell:
 ```
 sudo apt update
 sudo apt install git python3 python3-pip -y